galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 what the end user will see.
 Jobs can be re-run to edit and update generated tools, so Galaxy becomes an integrated development environment for Galaxy tools.

 A[`Hello Galaxy!` using the ToolFactory demonstration](https://youtu.be//DK1eKz5TRs4) is available if you'd like to see a walk-through of some of the hands-on material in this tutorial.
-You can see whether it looks useful for your work before you start the detailed material below.
+You can see whether it looks useful for your work and decide whether to read the material below.

 This first tutorial is a slow introduction.
 For some developers, it may be too slow and the second tutorial may be a better place to start.
- This one steps in some detail through the process of using the ToolFactory to generate `Hello World!` style simple demonstration Galaxy tools, and how the Appliance can be installed locally.
+This one steps in some detail through the process of using the ToolFactory to generate `Hello World!` style simple demonstration Galaxy tools.

 The reader will soon learn if it might be adapted to their work.
 If so, an [Advanced ToolFactory tutorial]({% link topics/dev/tutorials/tool-generators-advanced/tutorial.md %}) is available if the material here is relevant to your needs and you would like to learn more details about the different kinds of tools and features the ToolFactory offers.

-Experienced galaxy tool developers already have specialised tools and training to suit their needs so may not gain much from this material.
+Experienced galaxy tool developers already have specialised tools and training so may not gain much from this material.
 Users new to Galaxy from other scientific disciplines not yet familiar with the manual tool development process, may find the ToolFactory appliance useful for familiarising themselves with tool development in Galaxy.